Interfaces & Connections

 DecoupledIO

-is a ready-valid interface with the convention that there are no guarantees placed on deasserting ready
+is a ready-valid interface with the convention that no guarantees are placed on deasserting ready

 or valid